WLDCH/covid19-deaths-prediction/README.md

 `make setup`

-# Set GCP remote server
+## Set GCP remote server

 The next step is to create the remote tracking server with artifacts & backend store.
-As mentionned before, we use a VM as tracking server, Database as Backend Store & Google Cloud Storage Bucket as Artifact Store.
+As mentionned before, we use a VM as tracking server, Database as Backend Store and Google Cloud Storage Bucket as Artifact Store.
 If you already have these three set, you can just set env variables `TRACKING_SERVER_HOST` (remote VM's IP) and `BUCKET_NAME` (self-explanatory) with your own values.

 If you have never set GCP for experiment tracking, you can follow this great tutorial https://kargarisaac.github.io/blog/mlops/data%20engineering/2022/06/15/MLFlow-on-GCP.html